LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^

 **Description**
-   Quantitization Parameter.
+   Quantization Parameter.
 Some devices don't support Constant Bit Rate.
 For those devices, QP is used instead.

    ..
 Warning:: Higher value means more compression, but less quality.